bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Cloudy
+- Clear
-- 77% humidity
+- 81% humidity
 - 9 mph wind
-- 94% cloud cover
+- 3% cloud cover
 - 66 AQI 🟨
-- 0.28 inches of rain in the past 24 hours
+- 0.18 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 72 hours